Fitness to Practise

 Many cases are dealt with at the preliminary stage.
 Here you may be given further support and guidance as to your professional responsibilities and asked to complete a piece of work to demonstrate your understanding.

-However, where the matter is considered serious the University may enter a formal stage.
+However, should you not engage in this process, fail to demsntrate suitable understanding ofthe concerns or where the matter is considered serious the University may enter a formal stage.

 Investigation